 Background: pH sensitive dendrimers attached to nanocarriers, as one of the drug release systems, have become quite popular due to their ease of manufacture in experimental conditions and the ability to generate fast drug release in the targeted area.
 This kind of fast release behavior cannot be represented properly in most of the existing kinetic mathematical models.
 Besides, these models have either no pH dependence or pH dependence added separately.
 Therefore,

 Objective: The aim of this study was to establish the proper analytic equation to describe the fast release of drugs from pH sensitive nanocarrier systems, and to combine it with the pH dependent equation for to establish a two-dimensional model for whole system.

-Methods: We used four common kinetic models for comparison and we fitted them to the release data.
-Finding that, only Higuchi and Korsmeyer-Peppas models show acceptable fit results.
+Methods: We used four common kinetic models for the comparison and we fitted them to the release data.
+As a result, only Higuchi and Korsmeyer-Peppas models show acceptable suitable results.
 None of these models have pH dependence.
 To get a better description for pH triggered fast

 release, but also two-dimensional pH dependent release, that provides a useful analytic model to

 represent release profiles of pH sensitive fast drug release systems.